schmit/schmit.github.io/about.markdown

 ## Experience

+- **Eppo**, 2021 - Now

+    As Statistics Engineer, I focus on combining statistical rigour with an intuitive product that empowers everyone to analyze experiments with confidence.

-- **Stitch Fix**, 2018 - Now
+- **Stitch Fix**, 2018 - 2021

     On the Algorithms team at Stitch Fix I have worked on a variety of machine learning, statistics and opimtization problems.
 These include
+    - Multiple algorithms based on latent embeddings: similar item search, diversifying recommendations, and generating outfits
     - An experimentation framework to deal with spillover effects from inventory constraints
-    - Multiple algorithms based on latent embeddings: similar item search, diversifying recommendations, and generating outfits
     - Solving large scale optimization problems (distributed in PySpark, and with state of the art commercial solver)
     - Creating a production system that serves [Style Shuffle](https://www.stitchfix.com/women/blog/inside-stitchfix/how-style-shuffle-works/) quizzes to clients in real-time
     - Proposing, running, and analyzing multiple experiments